-The last year has been an incredibly stressful and strange time for all of us.
-But for students, the excitement of moving away from home and living with friends has no doubt been dampened by their inability to go out and socialise and live an everyday student life.
+The last few years have been an incredibly stressful and strange time for all of us.
+But for students, the excitement of moving away from home and living with friends in student accommodation has no doubt been dampened by their inability to go out and socialise and live an everyday student life.
 As things start to return to normal, you might be anxious about getting back into being a student following all these uncertainties and changes.

 If you’re getting ready for the next academic year or hoping to make the most of your summer term while you can, here’s what you need to know about re-adjusting to student life following the pandemic.